Accessibility Tools

 And growing!

 By nearly all metrics, CiviCRM is growing… so much so that, as we said, we’re investigating if there is an issue with the stats!
-The total number of known installations made a big jump from the previous month, though it’s supported by strong growth in other areas such as website stats (traffic to civicrm.org and civicrm.com is up 45.75% vs. previous month), Spark and Academy subscriptions, user and site registrations, and overall downloads.
+That said, we see strong growth in other areas of the project such as website stats (traffic to civicrm.org and civicrm.com is up 43.27% vs. previous year), Spark and Academy subscriptions, user and site registrations, and overall downloads.

 The CiviCRM ecosystem includes organizations, service providers, independent developers and nonprofit consultants, and individual users, all located around the world and bringing different skills and experiences to the community.